 A preceptor for a NARM PEP applicant must be credentialed as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM); or s/he must be a licensed practitioner legally recognized by a state/jurisdiction to provide maternity care.
 A preceptor must have an additional three years of experience after credentialing or fifty primary/co-primary births beyond entry-level CPM requirements.
 Additionally, s/he must also have ten continuity of care births beyond entry-level CPM requirements.
 A preceptor must have attended a minimum of ten out-of-hospital births in the last three years.

 Beginning August 1, 2013 all qualified preceptors must register with NARM in order to continue/receive qualified preceptor verification.
 To register, submit a complete preceptor registration form.
-The preceptor registration form may be downloaded here.

 The Portfolio Evaluation Process (PEP) is a valuable educational option for CPM candidates, allowing for hands-on apprenticeship training for student midwives.
 In order to maintain the integrity of the PEP process, it is necessary to register all midwives who choose to become preceptors of PEP candidates.